 Fun fact: I have been and still am breastfeeding my baby while working out at a high intensity and have not had any change in milk supply.
 We’ve had check ups and have visited her pediatrician who says she’s growing perfectly and is getting enough to eat!I’m now currently at 3 months postpartum and am 95% unlimited in the gym.
 I am back handstand walking, performing butterfly chest to bar, strict and kipping handstand push ups, and doing bar/ring muscle ups.
 I am still not 100% back to double unders, but I understand this will take time, especially since I had a vaginal delivery.
 Typically vaginal deliveries have a longer “return to jumping/running” time period while cesarean deliveries have a longer “return to core work” recovery period.
 I also haven’t tried GHDs yet because they seem too advanced for me at this point, but I’ve been AMAZED at how quickly I was able to return to some of these activities and how good I’ve been feeling while doing them.

 While postpartum recovery is a journey in itself, so is returning to a sport or activity you love!
 It’s never too late to rehab the effects of pregnancy and you don’t have to do it on your own!
 Whether you just had a baby or if your child is 10 years old, there’s likely something that can be done!
 If you’re looking for guidance, even if you’re one of the moms that is STILL struggling with double unders and leaking multiple years after giving birth, don’t hesitate to reach out!
+We are Charlotte’s BEST sports physical therapists.
 You don’t have to suffer or avoid movements forever!

 Thanks for reading!